mvgame74/Bank-tech-test/README.md

 I stated by writing the simplest test I could think of:

-1.- create a bank account with zero balance
+1. create a bank account with zero balance
-2.- adding up to make deposits and make withdrawals 3.- started building up the bank movements, by creating the line with each action (deposit or withdrawal) and pushing it into an array
+2. adding up to make deposits and make withdrawals
+3. started building up the bank movements, by creating the line with each action (deposit or withdrawal) and pushing it into an array
-4.- progressed to be able to add a date to it, and modify the movement format 5.- construccted the format for an output in console.log to be able to see all the movements together in a statement
+4. progressed to be able to add a date to it, and modify the movement format
+5. construccted the format for an output in console.log to be able to see all the movements together in a statement

 ## Structure

 The structureis divided in three main files:

-** bank.js ** contains the initialisation of the bank account, and the methods for deposits, withdrawals and printing bank statements.
+**bank.js** contains the initialisation of the bank account, and the methods for deposits, withdrawals and printing bank statements.
-** bankSpec.js ** contains the testing for the contrauction of the application.
+**bankSpec.js** contains the testing for the contrauction of the application.
-** date ** contains the function for the creation of the date when a movements were made in the right format.
+**date** contains the function for the creation of the date when a movements were made in the right format.